mathie/mathie.github.io/_drafts/personal-code-review.markdown

 (the place where changes are staged prior to commit) is a place for you to compose a commit into a cohesive whole before committing it.
-This offers you the opportunity to gradually add changes to the index, create a cohesive whole, review it, then finally commit to that hand-crafted, artisinal change.
+This offers you the opportunity to gradually add changes to the index, create a cohesive whole, review it, then finally commit to that hand-crafted, artisanal change.
 It's the difference between git and prior version control systems I've used (RCS, CVS, Subversion) because it has a staging area between what you're working on, and what you're committing.